perrycate/sound-splitter-2/README.md

 After compiling, run with `java SoundSplit filename.wav outputname`, where `outputname` is the string that newly created files should start with.

+Press Enter to snip the file.

 Currently SoundSplitter will only work with .wav files.
+To convert an mp3 to a .wav file, use `ffmpeg -i <mp3 file> <new filename>.wav